 The wait for Apple’s AirTag is finally over.
-The long-awaited tracking device was officially unveiled at Apple’s Spring Loaded event this evening.
+The long-awaited tracking device was officially unveiled at Apple’s Spring Loaded event and it’s now available to buy.
 Here’s everything you need to know about Apple’s answer to the Tile tracker and Samsung SmartTags.

 Apple’s attachable GPS tracker has been the subject of leaks and rumours since 2019, and we’re excited to finally learn more about it tonight.
 Like Tile trackers, the AirTag is a compact tracker that can be attached to your keys, wallet, luggage or anything else you might be prone to misplacing, but which doesn’t already support Apple’s Find My technology.

 Here’s everything Apple has announced about its AirTag including design, features, when you can get it and how much it costs.